talushkin/codility/README.md

-recipes FE - add , sort and create recipe book with photo, title, ingredients and preparation instructions ! images created with AI translate to ANY LANG with AI keep images on BE
-BE in VERCEL node.js express
+This is My Store, app is :
+able to add , sort, create, delete and save to local memory product with price descripion and title.

+redux used for memory on storage/slice